ccbogel/QualCoder/README.md

 or

 `python3 qualcoder/__main__.py`

-You can install QualCoder anywhere you want, so the path above depends on where you extracted the archive.

 Another option to run Qualcoder is shown here: [https://www.maketecheasier.com/run-python-script-in-mac/](https://www.maketecheasier.com/run-python-script-in-mac/).
 This means you can right-click on the qualcoder.py file and open with --> python launcher.
 You can make an alias to the file and place it on your desktop.